mgramin/malewicz/README.md

 # Malewicz

-Hackable GUI SQL-manager written in SQL itself.
+Hackable GUI SQL-manager written in SQL itself (and a pinch of purest HTML, of course)

 > "If you want something done, do it yourself.
 Yep!"
 >